A mallet fracture is a broken bone at the tip of the finger. It’s common, rarely needs surgery, and is almost never caused by a mallet!

 In the drawing below, you can see how the bone breaks.

-The finger bends down under extreme force and the red outlined bone fragment breaks off and gets pulled toward the hand by the extensor tendon.
+The finger bends down under extreme force and the bone fragment breaks off and gets pulled toward the wrist by the extensor tendon.

 The extensor tendon normally straightens the finger.
 Since it’s now no longer attached, the finger looks drooped and can’t straighten.